schmaustech/rt-app-container/README.md

 ## Contents of Repository

-* Dockerfile - To build the container
+* Dockerfile - To build the container to run the tests
-* entrypoint.sh - The script that runs within the container to kickoff the rt-app workload
+* entrypoint.sh - The script that runs within the container to kickoff the rt-app workload test
-* rt-task.json - The sample json to feed rt-app in the container which will mimick our workload
+* run.sh - The script that takes Daniel's work [here](https://gitlab.com/rt-linux-tools/rt_consolidation_ex/-/tree/dirty?ref_type=heads) and collapses it into one script and uses containers
+* basic.json - This is used to compute the CAL (Function Call Interrupt) on a core
+* single.json -
+* template.json -

+References to Daniel's work: [here](https://gitlab.com/rt-linux-tools/rt_consolidation_ex/-/tree/dirty?ref_type=heads)

 ### Build the Container